7 Bike Selling Tips Made for You

 Find the Right Buyer

 This is the first and the most crucial step while selling your bike.
-Finding the right buyer means the person should be interested in buying the used bike at the same price you wish to sell it at.
-For this, you can contact directly contact with the interested party or find a dealer available online.
+Finding the right buyer means the person should be interested in buying the used bike at the same price you wish to sell it.
+You can contact the interested party directly or find a dealer available online.

-If you are planning to sell your two-wheeler to the dealer, they will find a buyer for you, check the authenticity of the buyer, sort out the paperwork & does all the other formalities to make your sale successful.
+If you plan to sell your two-wheeler to the dealer, they will find a buyer for you, check the buyer's authenticity, sort out the paperwork & do all the other formalities to make your sale successful.
 However, if you make it on your own, ensure that you make the right deal, take the details of the interested buyer correctly, and make the sale at the best price without paying a commission or dealer's fee.

 -